-While there are plenty of good things happening in this world and through social media, it's getting harder and harder to teach children what it means to talk nicely to others.
-Social media has enabled people to say mean unkind things on a regular basis without any consequence.
-This lack of accountability can escalate into behavior causing horrible reactions for the victims of those bullied by their online and offline peers.
+While plenty of good things are happening in this world and through social media, it's getting harder and harder to teach children what it means to talk nicely to others.
+Social media has enabled people to say mean, unkind things regularly without any consequence.
+This lack of accountability can escalate into behavior, causing horrible reactions for the victims of those bullied by their online and offline peers.

 How to teach your child to talk nicely to others.
 4 parenting tips.